 Just because whites can be tricky in north-facing rooms, doesn’t mean they can’t still look beautiful when done right.

 Now that you know to avoid cooler-toned colors, picking a warm white is definitely the way to go if you’re looking for a really light and bright look.
 Cool whites have their place, but a north-facing room is not one of them, unless you’re only looking to paint the trim and doors.

 Sherwin Williams Creamy is a stunning off-white with just enough yellow to make it a cream, but also with a neutral base to not make it look day-glow yellow.

 It adds wonderful softness and warmth, particularly in north facing rooms.
 I don’t like this color as much in warmer light, but the grayish cast that northern light brings takes away the yellow edge to leave behind the perfect warm off-white.

-I think you’ll agree there are some beautiful modern paint colors to choose from which will inject some warmth into your space.
+I think you’ll agree there are some beautiful modern paint colors to choose from which will inject some warmth into your north-facing space.

 Don’t forget – no matter what you’ve read or photos you’ve seen online, it’s really important to sample paint colors in your home before committing!

 Samplize provides real paint samples that are easy to move around your home, and cheaper than buying a gazillion paint pots!
 It’s the only way I buy paint samples.